pedropreciado/chromestesia/README.md

 ### Wireframes

 Chromestesia will be a minimally styled, single page app.
-Any necessary elements needed to be displayed will be shown as a modal.
+Any necessary elements to be displayed will be shown as a modal.
 The metronome will be heard with a subtle click and the selected colors will be displayed in the full dimensions of the browser window.
 This app is meant to be used in full screen.
 Using a key press, the modal below will be displayed.

 ![](https://raw.githubusercontent.com/pedropreciado/chromestesia/master/docs/wireframes/form.png)